 Maintenance, and prevention of wood rot

-Windows, doors and frames should be regularly inspected and repainted to protect the timber against moisture.
-A little bit of regular time and maintenance can save you a lot of headache and expenditure later.
+Windows, doors, and frames should be regularly inspected and repainted to protect the timber against moisture.
+A little bit of regular time and maintenance can save you a lot of headaches and expenditure later.

 Cutting out rotten wood

 When removing the original paint be aware that, being old, it may contain lead and should be stripped with chemicals rather than a hot air gun.
 Lead testing kits are available to check this.

 Use a sharp chisel and utility knife to chop out the decayed areas.